eved1018/InterfaceExtension/ReadMe.md

-### Interface Extention:
+### Interface Extension:

 ![output](Media/ctla4cd80.png)

 ### Overview:

-This program uses Intercaat (https://pubmed.ncbi.nlm.nih.gov/34499117/) to identify pharmacologically relevent residues at the perirephary of the strictly defined protein interface.
-This is accomplished by defining the 'wt interface', expanding that interface by modulating the minimum interaction cutoff and/or the solvent radius, mutating the expanded positions to larger mutants (ARG and TRP by default) and finally assesing whether the mutant reaches the "wt interface" threshold.
+This program uses Intercaat (https://pubmed.ncbi.nlm.nih.gov/34499117/) to identify pharmacological relevant residues at the periphery of the strictly defined protein interface.
+This is accomplished by defining the 'wt interface', expanding that interface by modulating the minimum interaction cutoff and/or the solvent radius, mutating the expanded positions to larger mutants (ARG and TRP by default) and finally assessing whether the mutant reaches the "wt interface" threshold.

 ### Installation and Dependencies: